akshayutale7/Kafka_Partition_Reassignment_And_Leader_Election_Plan_Tool/README.md

 You will be prompted for inputs and confirmation before any changes, with clear instructions on what to do next.

 ## Output Files
-* kafka_script.log: Detailed session and operation logs.
-* reassign-partitions-plan.json: Partition reassignment plan.
-* leader-election-plan.json: Leader election plan (if applicable).
+* reassign-partitions-plan.json
+* reassign-partitions-for-leader-plan.json
+* leader-election-plan.json
+* kafka_script.log

 ## Recommended Kafka CLI Usage
 After plan generation, run commands like: